 RSI deployed its SugarHouse brand in CT, rather than its more popular flagship brand BetRivers, because of a state law prohibiting sportsbooks that also promote a specific casino.

 The partnership between the CLC and RSI proved to be short lived — the Chicago-based company announced in March 2023 that it would wind down its operations in CT during the second half of 2023.
 Currently, the CLC is looking for a new partner for sports betting.

 While still in its early stages, regulated online gambling in CT is off to a strong start, and all operators have expressed optimism for the future.

 |DraftKings Casino||DraftKings Sports|

 |FanDuel Casino||FanDuel Sports|

-The CT iGaming bill makes room for two online poker sites to operate in the state — one powered by Foxwoods and another one provided by Mohegan Sun.
+The CT igaming bill makes room for two online poker sites to operate in the state — one powered by Foxwoods and another one provided by Mohegan Sun.
 The law stipulates that the tribes can only have one online gambling partner, so future poker rooms cannot be launched separately from online casinos.

-The fact the online gambling went live in CT with online casinos and betting sites but no online poker indicates that this particular aspect is not particularly interesting to any operators at this point in time.
+The fact that online gambling went live in CT with online casinos and betting sites but no online poker indicates that this particular aspect is not particularly interesting to any operators at this point in time.

 Of the two gaming operators to launch in the state, only FanDuel could realistically set up an online poker site, as the company is owned by Flutter, which also owns the PokerStars brand.
-DraftKings does not have its own online poker platform and it does not seem likely they would develop one specifically for Connecticut.
+DraftKings does not have its own online poker platform, and it does not seem likely they would develop one specifically for Connecticut.